wizo06/japanese/docs/grammar/fundamentals/particles.md

     Here, the action is 「戦う」(fight).
 The action "fight" requires two sides.
 On one side is 「Ø」, which we can again assume to be 「私」(I) based on context.
 On the other side is 「太郎」, which is marked by 「と」.
 This is an "A does B" sentence, where "A" is "I", and "the action I'm doing" is "fight".
 The counterpart of this "fight" is "Tarou".

-???+ info "Function 3: Marks the person or thing that you do something together with"
+???+ info "Function 3: Marks the person or thing that an aciton is performed together with"
     This is different from the previous function, although not many dictionaries and textbooks make a distinction between this function and the previous one.
 They just lump these two functions into one function, thinking they are the same.

     **Example 1**

     - ==花さんと== 勉強する
     Study ==with Hanako==

     Main wagon "A" | 「と」 | Engine "B"